How to avoid scams when shopping online

 Even during sales like Black Friday when everything seems to be reduced in price.

 ‘Links to websites through emails, texts or social media can be risky,’ says Helen, ‘so it’s best to just avoid them to be on the safe side, especially if you are inundated with emails promoting special offers.’

-2 Look for https and a padlock icon
+3 Look for an https address and a padlock icon

-Before you type any of your personal details into a website page, look up at the top of your screen and check the web address.
+Before you type any of your personal details onto a website page, look up at the top of your screen and check the web address.